 - Clerical assistance: telephone, written correspondence, etc.

-- To learn more about volunteer opportunities or to request a Volunteer Application, please contact our Food Pantry Coordinator (see below).
+- To learn more about volunteer opportunities or to request a Volunteer Application, please contact Fr.
+Edwin.

 Donations of non-perishable dry and canned foods (no glass containers, please) are always welcome.
-For a “wish list” of most needed foods, to plan a food drive or to arrange a food delivery, please contact our Food Pantry Coordinator.
+For a “wish list” of most needed foods, to plan a food drive or to arrange a food delivery, please contact Fr.
+Edwin.